 Guest, K (1996).
 British battles: the front lines of history in colour.
 Harper Collins, London.

 Jones, D (2012).
 The Plantagenets.
 William Collins, London.

 Jones, D (2014).
 Magna Carta.
 Zeus, London.

 Kinross, J (1979).
 The Battlefields of Britain.
 London.

 Lancaster, J.H.D (2014).
 Lincoln: Battlefield visit notes and observations.
 CastlesFortsBattles.co.uk.

 Ramsay, J.H (1903).
 The Angevin Empire: the three reigns of Henry II, Richard I and John (AD 1154-1216).
 London.

 Smurthwaite, D (1993).
 The Complete Guide to the Battlefields of Britain.
 Michael Joseph, London.

-The castle is a major tourist attraction and is well sign-posted.
-Numerous (pay and display) car parks around Lincoln with several in direct proximity to the castle.
+Lincoln Castle is a major tourist attraction and is well sign-posted.
+There are numerous (pay and display) car parks around Lincoln with several in direct proximity to the castle.